MarkzP/Monoprice_M86A/README.md

 Pretty much all components other than the RS485 driver & Teensy can be omitted, but are strongly recommended for long term reliability & stability.

-- Teensy: tested with LC & T4.0; should work with all T3.x & T4.x
+- Arduino: tested with Rasperry Pi Pico (RP2040), Teensy LC & Teensy 4.0; should work with all T3.x & T4.x
-  Note that I could only get this to work reliably with Teensy boards, thanks to hardware control of the Transmit Enable pin.
-  It may be possible to get the timing right on a RP2040 by leveraging the PIO hardware.

 - RS-485 driver: tested with a 75HVD10; viable alternatives are MAX3483, 65HVD10, LTC1480, ADM3072
   There are many suitable RS-485 drivers available; make sure to use only 3.3v rated components

 - Note that the Via!Net RJ45 pinout is not standard - 3&4 are on the same twisted pair.
   It doesn't matter much for short cable distances however.

+---
+## Setting up multiple units

+Refer to the Elan M86a installation guide (can be found online).
+Make sure that each unit is configured with a different id by setting the front panel Chassis ID dip switches:

+-Unit 1:   UP	UP	UP
+-Unit 2:   UP	UP	dn
+-Unit 3:   UP	dn	UP
+-Unit 4:   UP	dn	dn

 ---

 ## Via!Net Protocol overview

 This is my interpretation of the signaling layer:
 - Serial Format is 115200 bauds, 8 bits, no parity, 1 stop bit
 - There are 128 symbols (7bits encoded as 2 bytes/16bits), with different (but similar) encodings for frame & payload data:

 ```
 MSB
 15:12:  Some kind of cyclic value (not sure how this is computed, different sequence per symbol type)